Validation of international school certificates

 Submitting your application

-Please send your application only after consultation (by phone or email) with the competent official.
-You can then submit your application in person or by post (registered mail).
+Your application must be accompanied by the original documents (for more information, see the relevant fact sheet) and after consultation (by phone or email) with the competent official you can then submit your application in person or by (registered) post .

 Please note that face-to-face meetings are, without exception, only by appointment with the relevant official.
 Appointments can be arranged by phone or email and are available on Tuesdays and Thursdays from 9 a.m. to 12 noon.